raydegroat/maxval/README.md

 2022-01-01, 57977, 57977

 There must be a starting balance for January 1, 2022.
 Otherwise it will be assumed to be zero until the first transaction date is found.
+The output should be a file named daily_totals.csv which can be opened as a spreadsheet.